eliaquimbrandao/azure-service-tags-watcher/README.md

 ## ✨ Recent Updates (October 2025)

+- **📅 Change History Timeline**: NEW!
+Complete historical view of all Azure service tag updates with two-level navigation
+  - Visual timeline showing the last 10 change events with detailed statistics
+  - Two-level navigation: Browse by Services or by Regions
+  - Region view includes nested service navigation with full IP details
+  - Persistent history that remains visible even when no new changes occur
+  - Search functionality within each view for quick filtering
+  - Clean, non-redundant interface with consolidated statistics
 - **🎨 Enhanced UI/UX**: Optimized modal spacing for a cleaner, more professional appearance
 - **📋 Improved Copy Functionality**: One-click copy-to-clipboard for IP ranges with visual feedback
 - **🔍 Smart Search**: Search by service name, region, or IP address in change modals